Welcome to GREAT NEWS!

 Every single day you will hear a motivational quote to fire up your day.

-Welcome to the Daily Quote, I'm your host Andrew McGivern and this episode is brought to you by the Great News podcast… because we could all use some good news.
-Link is in the show notes.
+Welcome to the Daily Quote, the podcast designed to kickstart your day in a positive way.
+I'm your host Andrew McGivern and this episode is brought to you by the Great News podcast.
+To listen find the link in the show notes.

 Andrew McGivern